iqbalyarkhan/old-website/content/2019-08-18--Merge-Sort.md

 ```

 Next, we copy over the elements to an temp array and then populate the original array in sorted order.
 To do so, we have the following pointers:
- - Start at index 0 of the original array using a pointer `k`
+ - Start at index `lo` of the original array using a pointer `k`.
+This is the index at which we'll start over-writing values
  - A pointer at position `lo` in the temp array and call it `i`
  - A pointer at position `mid+1` and call it `j`: